JeremyLikness/AngularHealthApp/ReadMe.md

 09 - For Angular to use the various components they must be registered with the dependency injection service.
 A set of specifications validates the registration, but current fail because the components have not yet been registered.

-Now the services have been added.
+10 - Now the services have been added.
 Note that two Angular shortcuts are used.
 The factory is used to return a reference to the functions, while the service function is used to pass the function constructor.
 The end result is the same: a named reference to a component, it's just the way the component is provided that differs.
 It is perfectly valid to collapse the definitions into a single file since they are really just proxies to the pure JavaScript definitions.

+To wire up the UI, two things are needed for the unit of measure.
+First, a controller to act as "glue" between the service and the UI, and second, a filter to make a "readable" version of the current unit of measure.
+The specifications for these have been added, but are failing because the components themselves aren't written yet.